Tag Archives: plagiarism

 Plagiarism is a tricky issue.
 If it’s straightforward to you, ask yourself if you’re assuming that the plagiariser (plagiarist?) is fluent in reading and writing, but especially writing, English.
 The answer’s probably ‘yes’.
-This is because for someone entering into an English-using universe for the first time, certain turns of phrase and certain ways to …
+This is because for someone entering into … Continue reading

 Dealing with plagiarism?
 Look at thy neighbour

 Four doctors affiliated with Kathmandu University (KU) in Nepal are going to be fired because they plagiarised data in two papers.
 The papers were retracted last year from the Bali Medical Journal, where they had been published.
-A dean at the university, Dipak Shrestha, told a media outlet that the matter will be settled within …
+A dean at … Continue reading

 Appa Rao Podile made fellow of science academy that published his problem paper – some questions

-Appa Rao Podile, the former vice-chancellor of the University of Hyderabad, has been elected a fellow of the Indian National Science Academy (INSA) in spite of one of his three papers – which The Wire had identified in April 2016 as containing evidence of plagiarism – having been published by the academy.
-According to the citation, he “has made important contributions …
+Appa Rao Podile, the former vice-chancellor of the University of Hyderabad, has been elected a fellow of the Indian National Science Academy (INSA) in spite of one of his three papers – which The Wire had identified in April 2016 as containing evidence of … Continue reading

 The Indian Science Congress has gutted its own award by giving it to Appa Rao Podile